denoland/docs/runtime/manual/tools/unstable_flags.md

 ## `--unstable`

-:::warning --unstable is deprecated - use granular flags instead
+:::caution --unstable is deprecated - use granular flags instead

 The `--unstable` flag is no longer being used for new features, and will be removed in a future release.
 All unstable features that were available using